 Tuesday.

 • Start off to Al Wabah Crater arriving for a picnic on site by midday.
 Many local families may be there to set up camping fires for their own picnic.
 The southern most pavilions offer the best views.
 Do not go down to the crater.
 Not sure if it is worth to walk 7km around the crater and maybe one should not do it under the hot sun.
+The Visitors’ Centre and the toilet/prayer room were all not open when I was there, and seems closed for good.

 Wednesday.